Telsey Advisory Group Reiterates Dicks Sporting Goods (DKS) Outperform Recommendation

 What is the Fund Sentiment?

-There are 1114 funds or institutions reporting positions in Dicks Sporting Goods.
-This is an increase of 73 owner(s) or 7.01% in the last quarter.
-Average portfolio weight of all funds dedicated to DKS is 0.27%, a decrease of 2.13%.
-Total shares owned by institutions increased in the last three months by 2.53% to 66,308K shares.
-The put/call ratio of DKS is 1.70, indicating a bearish outlook.
+There are 1104 funds or institutions reporting positions in Dicks Sporting Goods.
+This is an increase of 51 owner(s) or 4.84% in the last quarter.
+Average portfolio weight of all funds dedicated to DKS is 0.24%, a decrease of 9.63%.
+Total shares owned by institutions decreased in the last three months by 1.62% to 64,220K shares.
+The put/call ratio of DKS is 1.39, indicating a bearish outlook.

 What are Other Shareholders Doing?